Ta-Nehisi Coates on Bridging Gaps vs. Drawing Lines

 And

-you just sort of brought up the World War II as sort of a generator of the politics that allows us to have the great society, the civil rights sect, et cetera.
+you just sort of brought up the World War II as sort of a generator of the politics that allows us to have the great society, the civil rights sect, etc. I think another way of

 sort of glossing that is you have the rise of Red Scare politics, which predate McCarthy.

 Everybody who challenges him loses.
+That's right.

 He becomes a complete kingmaker.

-He's eventually boxed out and beaten by Dwight Eisenhower, sort of center-right, you know, very, very anti-communist politician, but who can sort of take the center from McCarthy.
+He's eventually boxed out and beaten by Dwight Eisenhower, sort of center-right. you know, very, very anti-communist politician, but who can sort of take the center from McCarthy.

+But then it's like, what happens next?
 Nixon, who is the genteel red baiter to McCarthy's non-genteel red baiter, runs in the next election.
+He's beaten by JFK, who's a very center-left,

 very anti-communist, sort of runs to Nixon's right on communism.